weecology/DeepForest/docs/getting_started.md

 ```
 image_path, xmin, ymin, xmax, ymax, label
 ```
-with each bounding box on a seperate row.
+with each bounding box on a separate row.
 The image path is relative to the root dir.
 Its often easiest to just save the .csv file alongside the images.

 We can view predictions by supplying a save dir ("." = current directory).
 Predictions in green, annotations in black.